 When I was at the University, I received a BA in Communication, with a major in Film & Video and a minor in Audio Production.
 Those audio production classes were a lot of fun, especially the MIDI class I took where we learned Cakewalk.

-Although I don't do a lot of audio production these days, I often have a need in my video work to fix audio.
-I've had to time stretch audio to fit the length of the video.
-How is that done with out shifting the pitch?
-I'm sure you've had to remove buzz or echo from your audio.
-Once I had to remove a squaking bird which was in the background of some training I was editing.
-I ended up taking the video into Adobe Audition to remove the squaking and buzz, but, iIf you don't want to use a full blown audio production tool, some of these plug-ins will work in your NLE.
+Although I don’t do a lot of audio production these days, I often have a need in my video work to fix audio.
+I’ve had to time stretch audio to fit the length of the video.
+How is that done without shifting the pitch?
+I’m sure you’ve had to remove buzz or echo from your audio.
+Once I had to remove a squawking bird which was in the background of some training I was editing.
+I ended up taking the video into Adobe Audition to remove the squawking and buzz, but, if you don’t want to use a full blown audio production tool, some of these plugins will work in your NLE.

-The vast array of audio plug-ins available is mindblowing, and they come with all sorts of formats that you may not be familiar with if you mainly work with video.
-Toolfarm caries a number of audio tools and plug-ins and our selection is growing every day.
-Many of the plug-ins support multiple formats, so it gets a bit confusing.
-Native, AAX, AU, RTAS, TDM, and VST.... what do all of these acronyms mean?
-Let's break it down.
+The vast array of audio plugins available is mindblowing, and they come with all sorts of formats that you may not be familiar with if you mainly work with video.
+Toolfarm caries a number of audio tools and plugins and our selections are growing every day.
+Many of the plugins support multiple formats, so it gets a bit confusing.
+Native, AAX, AU, RTAS, TDM, and VST…. what do all of these acronyms mean?
+Let’s break it down.